ETS2LA/website/Privacy Policy.md

 This is a very simple summary for normal people.
 We also have a proper [GDPR policy](https://ets2la.github.io/documentation/gdpr/).
 You might want to read that as well.

 # The information we store
-We only store the following **identifiable** information:
+We only store the following **identifiable** and **optional** information:
-- You encrypted Discord user id.
+- You Discord user id.
 This is necessary to link your Discord account to a user account in our database.
 - Your Discord username, this is used to display your username in the app.

-We also store the following **non-identifiable** and **optional** information:
+We also store the following **non-identifiable** information:
-- Your ETS2LA settings.
-- Your latest ETS2LA logs.
-- A list of all the jobs you've completed while having ETS2LA open.
+- A list of all the jobs you've completed while having ETS2LA open and while being logged in.
   - This information includes start, end, distance, time, income, truck statistics, and more.
 Check this [page](https://ets2la.github.io/documentation/developers/modules/#trucksimapi) for a full list of all the information available to us.
-- Usage statistics
+- General usage statistics.
   - This includes used plugins and the amount of time you've spent in the app.
 It also includes the amount of time you've spent with different app features enabled / disabled.

 # How we use your information